printprobability/printprob-db/README.md

 `make wipe` will drop the current database and recreate it, re-running migrations to create the necessary tables.

+`make redeploy` will run all migrations against the current DB, and will refresh all static assets.

-To run Django management commands such as creating and running migrations, `make shell` will shell you into the Django container. `make db` will shell you into Postgres
+To run Django other management commands such as creating and running migrations, `make attach` will shell you into the Django container. `make db` will shell you into Postgres.

 ### Frontend